lorosanu/lorosanu.github.io/_pages/experience.md

 ## Support the integration of foreigners working at INRIA (LORIA)
 - Company: INRIA (Nancy, France)
 - Period: Feb 2014 – Aug 2015
-- Mission: I organized meetings and activities in order to facilitate the integration of foreigners in the center.
+- Mission: I organized meetings (guided visits of the old town) and activities (monthly board games sessions) in order to facilitate the integration of foreigners in the center.
 I answered practical and cultural questions.
-I assisted with administrative procedures.
+I assisted with administrative procedures (welcoming of new arrivals, French tax presentations).

 <figure class="third">
   <img src="/assets/images/fm/board_games.jpg" title="board games">